 The Planetarium is also home to an exhibit showcasing some of Australia’s leading Aboriginal and Torres Strait Islander Elders who have shared their star knowledge for the first time.

-A mini theatre where multiple different videos and space-related shows are held during the day for free and a gift shop are also on-site here.
+There is also a gift shop and a mini theatre where multiple different videos and space-related shows are held during the day for free.

 For those who want to see Brisbane’s skies at night head to the observatory and join the astronomers of the planetarium.